|Semester Program||Summer Program|

 The Research Component

-One of the academic requirements of the semester program is the submission of a 5,000-word research paper.
+One of the academic requirements of the semester program (fall and spring only) is the submission of a 5,000-word research paper.
 The uniqueness of the Washington setting and internship placement allows students the opportunity to engage in original research, which may involve examining new issues and talking with and interviewing experts on policy and the policy-making process.

 Each student will make a half-hour presentation on the subject of the research paper.